peteroupc/CBOR/README.md

   new System.Text.Encoding.UTF8Encoding(false));

 // This is an alternative way to write the CBOR object
-// and is now supported in version 1.2. using (var stream = new FileStream("object2.json", FileMode.Create)) {
+// and is supported since version 1.2. using (var stream = new FileStream("object2.json", FileMode.Create)) {
     // Write the CBOR object as JSON; here, a byte order
     // mark won't be added
     cbor.WriteJSONTo(stream);
 }
-// Version 1.2 now supports a third way to write
+// Version 1.2 and later support a third way to write
 // objects to JSON: the CBORObject.WriteJSON method using (var stream = new FileStream("object3.json", FileMode.Create)) {
    CBORObject.WriteJSON("some string", stream);